-Working with parents of other children with special needs, often with little more than sheer will and determination, Lyn founded Every Child Counts.
+Working with Eric’s parents, and those of other children with special needs, and with little more than sheer will and determination, Lyn founded Every Child Counts.

 Centrally located in Marsh Harbour, the school provides alternative education for more than 100 children with learning, developmental or physical disabilities and enables them to become productive, successful and independent citizens.
 In addition to traditional school subjects, ECC offers music classes, physical activities, various forms of therapy, a farming program and vocational and life skills training.

 For Eric, attending Every Child Counts meant a 15-minute ferry ride to the Abaco mainland, and a half-hour bus ride to Marsh Harbour.
 Still, I’m sure he and his parents would agree that the journey was well worth it.

 Today, Eric is gregarious and confident.
 He likes to cook and travel.
 Having graduated from ECC in 2013, he works in the school’s Starfish Enterprises vocational program, which I’ll write more about in a future post.
 He also helps out at Sundowners and works part-time at Abaco Ceramics, where his colourful creations are in high demand.